 A graben is a collapsed or down-dropped block of rock that is bordered on its long sides by faults.
 Grabens are normally associated with horsts, which are the up-thrown blocks of rock in between.
-(Both words are of German origin: "graben" meaning ditch or grave and "horst" meaning aerie, referring to the high nesting sites of predatory birds.)
-The grabens in the Needles district of Canyonlands are a system of linear collapsed valleys caused by the movement of underlying salt layers toward the Colorado River canyon.
+(Both words are of German origin: graben meaning ditch or grave and horst meaning aerie, referring to the high nesting sites of predatory birds.)
+The Grabens in The Needles district of Canyonlands is a system of linear collapsed valleys caused by the movement of underlying salt layers toward the Colorado River canyon.
 The grabens begin near the Confluence of the Green and Colorado rivers and run roughly parallel to Cataract Canyon for 25 km, veering slightly westward before they end.

 The processes that led to the development of the grabens began approximately 300 million years ago in the Pennsylvanian period with the deposition of evaporates (salts) in a shallow inland sea.
 These deposits, known as the Paradox member of the Hermosa Formation, were later covered by the limestone layers of the upper Hermosa and Rico formations.
-In the Needles district, the Paradox layer can be 3,000 to 5,000 feet thick.
+In The Needles, the Paradox layer can be 3,000 to 5,000 feet thick.

 Around 10 million years ago, the uplift of the Colorado Plateau gave rise to the Colorado River and its tributaries.
 As the Colorado River cut its way downward through the rock layers, it carried away millions of tons of sediment towards the Pacific Ocean.

 Finally, about 55,000 years ago, the ingredients were in place and the grabens began to form.
 Four factors have been identified as critical to the formation of grabens: